fhcwcsy/anki-autolookup/README.md

 - `_quitwindow()`

-Destroy / Quit the windows after using it.
+Destroy/quit the windows after using it.

     Args:
 		None